apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 You can view the created Internal LB Instance in the Instances page if you navigate to **Infrastructure** > **Zones** > <zone\_ name> >
 <physical\_network\_name> > **Network Service Providers** > **Internal
 LB Instance**.
-You can manage the Internal LB instances as and when required from the location.
+You can manage the Internal LB Instances as and when required from the location.

 #.
 Log in to the CloudStack UI as an administrator or end user.